awyspr/fieldnotes/x2026-06-04-cancel-funding.md

 --reason "customer cancelled engagement"
 ```

-As usual, `catalog` means `aws` unless you're using GovCloud or European Sovereign Cloud.
+As usual, `catalog` means `AWS` unless you're using GovCloud or European Sovereign Cloud.

 The `client-token` is a user-supplied token which is used to guarantee idempotency.
 You can use
 whatever you like, but better practice would be to reference a CRM case/activity etc and add a date-timestamp.